integritee-network/book/src/howto_stf.md

 We will now show you how we can turn Testnet Gesell (all public) in to Testnet Cantillon, featuring confidentiality for sensitive pallets.

-In order to protect the privacy of users we will move the balances and ceremony pallets into the SubstraTEE-enclave.
+In order to protect the privacy of users we will move the balances and ceremony pallets into the substraTEE-enclave.
 These pallets will still need to interact with the on-chain state, as indicated in the diagram below:

 ![cantillon](./fig/Testnet-Cantillon-Component-Interactions.svg)